kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 ## The SETTINGS_HEADER_BASED_PRIORITY SETTINGS Parameter

+This header-based prioritization scheme is the second prioritization scheme that can be applied to HTTP/2.
+The fact introduces a complexity to the server implementations unless the server can determine which of the two priorization scheme is being used by the client before receiving the first request on an HTTP/2 connection, as the server would be required to prepare for both schemes and possibly balance the responses between the two groups.

-To improve communication of the client's intended prioritization scheme, this document specifies a new HTTP/2 SETTINGS parameter with the name `SETTINGS_HEADER_BASED_PRIORITY`.
+To address the concern, this document specifies a new HTTP/2 SETTINGS parameter called `SETTINGS_HEADER_BASED_PRIORITY`.
 The value of the parameter MUST be 0 or 1; the initial value is 0.
-Frame-based prioritization is respected when the value is 0, or when the server does not recognize the setting.

-An HTTP/2 client that uses header-based priority SHOULD send a `SETTINGS_HEADER_BASED_PRIORITY` parameter with a value of 1 when connecting to a server.
+A value of one indicates he HTTP/2 client's intent to use the header-based prioritization scheme defined in this document.
+A value of zero indicates the other.

+When the client indicates its intent to use this header-based prioritization scheme, it SHOULD ignore the SETTINGS frame sent by the client.

-An intermediary SHOULD send a `SETTINGS_HEADER_BASED_PRIORITY` parameter with a value of 1 for a connection it establishes when, and only when, all the requests to be sent over that connection originate from a client that utilizes this header-based prioritization scheme.
+An intermediary acting as a client SHOULD send a `SETTINGS_HEADER_BASED_PRIORITY` parameter with a value of 1 for a connection it establishes when, and only when, all the requests to be sent over that connection originate from a client that utilizes this header-based prioritization scheme.
 Otherwise this settings parameter SHOULD be set to 0.

 A client or intermediary MUST NOT send a `SETTINGS_HEADER_BASED_PRIORITY` parameter with the value of 0 after previously sending a value of 1.